 - College Testing Centers: Some campuses are beginning to reopen testing centers and allow for limited testing capacity.
 Integrating SmarterProctoring with the center’s scheduling systems, students can schedule to take exams at a time when testing centers are open and have seating capacity.

-- External Testing Centers: Due to the ongoing COVID-19 pandemic, students may be living at home and could be hours away from their college campus.
-Around 1 in 10 adults, ages 18 to 29, said they moved due to the outbreak, according to the Pew Research Center and 23% of said group indicated the move was because their college campus was closed.
+- External Testing Centers: Students may be living at home and could be hours away from their college campus.
+Around 1 in 10 adults, ages 18 to 29, said they moved off campus, according to the Pew Research Center.

 - Instructor-As-Proctor: Some professors are offering limited office hours, while adhering to social distancing guidelines, and alongside students, can use SmarterProctoring to schedule a date and time to proctor an exam.